 The Wood Element has two Officials: the Liver and Gall Bladder.
-They can be likened to the architect and the site foreman on a building site, one makes the plans and the others make the decisions on how to put these plans into progress.
+They can be likened to the architect and the site foreman on a building site; one makes plans and the others make the decisions on how to put these plans into progress.

 The Body has many contingency plans of its own that spring into action when they are required.
-When we cut ourselves, a plan is launched that begins to clot our blood.
-There are many plans that are in place, which release hormones into our system when our reserves are becoming depleted.
+When we cut ourselves, a plan launches that begins to clot our blood.
+Many plans are in place, which release hormones into our system when our reserves are becoming depleted.
 Another example of a plan, this time solely in women, is that of the menstrual cycle.
 This is a plan that is regular when we are in balance, as soon as we suffer an imbalance these plans go out of the window and the menstrual cycle can become irregular or can even cease.

-The Liver carries on planning for our futures and without this service we would flounder and lose direction.
-This Official also gives us the power to be flexible, when things do not quite go to plan, the Liver will give us the adaptability to change them.
-When there is an imbalance, any change of strategy, such as this, would be devastating and we would not be able to cope.
-The ability to plan is more important than ever to our Spirit, we need to be able to look to the long-term and we want to be able to realize the goals that we have set for ourselves.
+The Liver carries on planning for our futures, and without this service, we would flounder and lose direction.
+This Official also gives us the power to be flexible; when things do not quite go to plan, the Liver gives us the adaptability to change them.
+When there is an imbalance, any change of strategy, such as this, would be devastating, and we would not be able to cope.
+The ability to plan is more important than ever to our Spirit, we need to be able to look to the long-term, and we want to be able to realise the goals that we have set for ourselves.
 Without this capacity to organise our lives and look ahead, it could almost feel like we have no reason to exist.